MicheleCynowicz/memory-card-game/step-1/README.md

 }
 ```

-Preview your game in a browser.
-There isn't much to it yet, but you should at least see a small "game board" on the screen.

 Next add the following block of 16 `li` tags inside of the `<ul>` tag in your `index.html` file:
 ```html
 <li class="card">